Nakilon/mll/README.md

           # TODO example "find the next twin prime after 888" do
         describe "Properties & Relations:" do
           # TODO "#nest_while can be expressed in terms of a while loop" do
+  describe "Numerical Data" do
+    describe "#mean" do
+      # TODO examples to README.md
+  describe "Grids & Tables" do
+    describe "#grid" do
+      describe "Details:" do
+        # TODO SpanFromLeft SpanFromAbove SpanFromBoth
+        # TODO The following options can be given
+        # TODO Common settings for Frame
+        # TODO The spec(k) can have the following forms
+        # TODO With ItemSize->Automatic will break elements across multiple lines
+        # TODO "settings can be used for BaselinePosition" do
+      describe "Scope:" do
+        # TODO Draw all the frames in red
+        # TODO Put a frame around the first row and column
+        # TODO Draw different frames with different styles
+        # TODO Put dividers at all horizontal positions
+        # TODO Put dividers at all vertical positions
+        # TODO Put dividers at the third horizontal and second vertical positions
+        # TODO Make the element 4 span the column to its right
+        # TODO Make it span three rows
+        # TODO Span throughout a 2×2 block
+        # TODO Draw the grid with a pink background
+        # TODO Alternating pink and yellow at successive horizontal positions
+        # TODO Alternating pink and yellow at successive vertical positions
+        # TODO Make the grid contents red
+        # TODO "set the horizontal spacing between items" do
+        # TODO "set the horizontal and vertical spacings" do
+        # TODO "grids can be nested" do
+      describe "Options:" do
+        # TODO "align elements around the center of the grid" do
+        # TODO "align numbers on the decimal point" do
+        # TODO draw the grid with a pink background
+        # TODO Pink and gray backgrounds for the first and second columns
+        # TODO An equivalent syntax
+        # TODO Pink and gray backgrounds for the first and second rows
+        # TODO Alternating pink and gray backgrounds
+        # TODO Alternating backgrounds with yellow superimposed in the first and last positions
+        # TODO Set the background for specific items
+        # TODO Set the background for a subregion of the grid
+        # TODO Draw all interior dividers
+        # TODO Draw a divider at every other horizontal position
+        # TODO Include the final position
+        # TODO Draw dividers with specified styles
+        # TODO "frame specific elements" do
+        # TODO "frame a region" do
+        # TODO "make each item a fixed number of character-widths wide" do
+        # TODO "ItemSize->All makes all items the same size" do
+        # TODO "prevent line-wrapping" do
+        # TODO "set one overall style for grid items" do
+        # TODO "style specific elements" do
+        # TODO "style a region" do
+        # TODO "insert no additional space between rows or columns" do
+        # TODO "specify spacing with numeric values" do
+        # TODO "use different spacings at the first vertical divider" do
+      describe "Properties & Relations:" do
+        # TODO "the elements of a Grid can be extracted with #[]" do
+      describe "Neat examples:" do
+        # TODO "a Sudoku grid" do
 # TODO http://reference.wolfram.com/language/guide/HandlingArraysOfData.html
 # TODO http://reference.wolfram.com/language/guide/ComputationWithStructuredDatasets.html
 ```